benhuson/wp-subtitle/readme.txt

 == Changelog ==

+= 2.5 =
+* Add [wp_subtitle] shortcode.
+* Declare methods as public or private.
+* Do not use variable for textdomain - causes issues for parsers.

 = 2.4.1 =
 * Fix PHP notice warning on 404 error page.
 Props Jay Williams.
 * Add a little space above subtitle field when below title field in admin.